Install and upgrade Azure Backup Server

 This article explains how to prepare your environment to back up workloads using Microsoft Azure Backup Server (MABS).
 With Azure Backup Server, you can protect application workloads such as Hyper-V VMs, Microsoft SQL Server, SharePoint Server, Microsoft Exchange, and Windows clients from a single console.

 Azure Backup Server can now protect VMware VMs and provides improved security capabilities.
 Install the product as explained in the sections below and the latest Azure Backup Agent.
 To learn more about backing up VMware servers with Azure Backup Server, see the article, Use Azure Backup Server to back up a VMware server.
-To learn about security capabilities, refer to Azure backup security features documentation.
+To learn about security capabilities, refer to Azure Backup security features documentation.

 MABS deployed in an Azure VM can back up VMs in Azure but they should be in same domain to enable backup operation.
 The process to back an Azure VM remains same as backing up VMs on premises, however deploying MABS in Azure has some limitations.
-For more information on limitation, see DPM as an Azure virtual machine
+For more information on limitation, see DPM as an Azure virtual machine.

 Azure has two deployment models for creating and working with resources: Resource Manager and classic.
 This article provides the information and procedures for restoring VMs deployed using the Resource Manager model.

 Azure Backup Server inherits much of the workload backup functionality from Data Protection Manager (DPM).
 This article links to DPM documentation to explain some of the shared functionality.
-Though Azure Backup Server shares much of the same functionality as DPM, Azure Backup Server does not back up to tape, nor does it integrate with System Center.
+Though Azure Backup Server shares much of the same functionality as DPM, Azure Backup Server doesn't back up to tape, nor does it integrate with System Center.

 Choose an installation platform